MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/01-Explore-ai-studio.md

 ## Summary

 In this exercise, you've created a Microsoft Foundry and explored it in the Foundry portal.
-You've also explored the Microsoft Foundry extension in Visual Studio Code, which provides a convenient way for developers to work with Foundry projects and their assets.
+You've also explored the  AI Toolkit extension in Visual Studio Code, which provides a convenient way for developers to work with Foundry projects and their assets.

 ## Clean up